 The Group has committed funding facilities in place with Westpac New Zealand Limited and the Bank of New Zealand Limited.
 The Group has complied with all applicable financial covenants associated with these facilities.
-The Group has access to these bank funding facilities through to April 2024.
+The Group has access to these bank funding facilities for a period not less than 12 months.